MarkLodato/ITE/ITE/6/README.md

 meaning that deleting an attestation will never turn a DENY decision into an ALLOW.
 One reason for this is because verifiers must ignore unrecognized subjects; if no subject is recognized, the attestation is effectively deleted.
-Example: instead of “deny if a ‘has vulnerabilities’ attestation exists”, prefer “deny unless a ‘no vulnerabilities’ attestation exists”.
+Example: instead of "deny if a 'has vulnerabilities' attestation exists", prefer "deny unless a 'no vulnerabilities' attestation exists".

 Attestation designers are free to limit what subject types are valid for a given attestation type.
-For example, suppose a “Gerrit code review” attestation only applies to “git\_commit” subjects.
-In that case, a producer of such attestations should never use a subject other than “git\_commit.”
+For example, suppose a "Gerrit code review" attestation only applies to "git\_commit" subjects.
+In that case, a producer of such attestations should never use a subject other than "git\_commit."

 # Examples

 ## Link-type attestation

 Links can be mechanically translated to the new format, without a `subject`.
-This doesn’t take advantage of the new features, but it does provide backwards compatibility with existing layouts.
+This doesn't take advantage of the new features, but it does provide backwards compatibility with existing layouts.

 ```json